qiuwenbaike/Write/README.md

 the default and looks good.

 But there can be cases when you need your wiki to extend to the full width of the screen even on the large screens.
-Then you can use `$wgMedikContentWidth` variable in your `LocalSettings.php` and set that to `full`:
+Then you can use `$wgWriteContentWidth` variable in your `LocalSettings.php` and set that to `full`:

-    $wgMedikContentWidth = 'full';
+    $wgWriteContentWidth = 'full';

 Then the main content container will take 10/12 of the screen width (and 2/12 remain for the sidebar menu).